digital-asset/docs.daml.com/README.md

 1.0.0-snapshot.20220128
 ```

-4. Update the `LATEST` file to include the snapshot version containing the changed PR.
+4. Update the `versions.json` file to include the snapshot version containing the changed PR.

 ```json
 {